miklosakos/bobpony.org/_posts/2018-07-23-WhyNewBudgetPCoverOldPC.md

 ---
-title: Pick a new budget PC than a old PC from over 10 years ago
+title: Pick a new budget PC, not an old PC from over 10 years ago
-description: Considering getting a pc that's over 10 years old, especially if its your first one?
+description: Considering getting a PC that's over 10 years old, especially if its your first one?
 Think again.
 layout: post
 icon: fas fa-meh
 author: Bob Pony